It’s a common problem with English listening practice.

-After watching an online English video, you can make your own clip based on what you’ve seen.
+After watching an online English video, you can make your own clip based on what you’ve listened to.
 This is a fantastic way to prepare for debates, professional meetings or presentations in English, which are important for anyone who’ll be using the language in a business or academic environment.

-To be able to discuss the topic on your own, pay attention to the following when you watch the original video:
+To be able to discuss the topic on your own, pay attention to the following when you listen to the original video: